mukhal/transformer-diacritization/README.md

 # Transformer Diacritization
 Arabic diacritization with self-attention Transfromers.
-The task is a sequence labeling task with
+The task is a sequence labeling task where the goal is to label each character with its correct diacritic.

 ### Getting Started